MileHacker Logo

 • Accommodation Proof: Hotel reservations for your entire stay.

-• Proof of financial means (may be requested).
+• Proof of financial means (it's possible you'll be asked for).

 • Copies of previous Chinese visas (if any).